 - Zippers could be better quality

-The Geertop Backpacking Tent is a 4-season tent for 2 people.
-It’s great for any weather use and is ultralight and freestanding.
+The Geertop Backpacking Tent is a 4-season tent for two people, excellent for weather use, and is ultralight and freestanding.
 The dome structure creates a roomy and stable shelter, with easy access doors and gears.
 There is a snow skirt for winter camping.

 - 4 season tent made of high-quality material

 - Fully rainproof with a coating of 3000mm water-resistant finish